MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/03-add-generative-ai.md

     behave.
 These instructions are used in the prompt for a generative model to influence the responses that are returned.
 Enter the following instructions:

-    CodeCopy

-    Answer the user's question politely, finishing with the phrase "This response was generated using AI.".
+    `Answer the user's question politely, finishing with the phrase "This response was generated using AI.".`

 4. Use the **Save** button (at the top left) to save the changes you have made.
     The copilot is configured to boost conversational capability with generative